Roger-luo/Liang.jl/docs/src/traits.md

 and in terms of dispatch, developers should just check if their input object implements the trait interface by calling it (Julia does not do static checking anyway)!

+## Traits and Interfaces

+A set of interfaces defined within a module is a trait.